She led Merced city schools through the recession and tough times. Now she’s retiring

 Parga Duran started her career in education as a teacher after graduating from Fresno State University, according to the release.

-She also served as a vice principal, principal and associate superintendent before taking the reigns of the school district in 2008.
+She also served as a vice principal, principal and associate superintendent before taking the reins of the school district in 2008.

 Parga Duran led the district through through the recession without laying off any employees, continuing to fiscally keep the school district solvent with a healthy reserve balance, the release states.
 She also pushed for the district’s successful Measure M bond, which allowed several school campuses to modernize and receive safety upgrades.